 - Realistic but ambitious numbers for increasing and sustaining once a week participation.

-There were five opportunities to apply for this fund over four years with two rounds remaining.
+There were five opportunities to apply for this fund, with one round remaining.
 We encourage you to apply only when your project is ready.

 - Round 1 - ran from 7 January 2013 – 4 February 2013